antoinealb/antoinealb.github.io/_drafts/rust.markdown

+---
+layout: post
+title: Rust bare metal on ARM microcontroller
+categories: Programming
+tags: rust
+---
+Recently at the CVRA we decided to rewrite one important external library writen in C++.
+We wanted to rewrite in C, but since Rust recently hit beta I wanted to see if it was feasible to use it for our application.
+To do this, I decided to write a little demo application using Rust on a Texas Instruments Tiva Launchpad dev board.

 # Install native rustc
 Nothing special here, just don't use the beta version, as we will use some unstable features.
 I installed latest Rust nightly on OSX via the following commands